 - Authorized Organization Representatives

 When you browse, read pages or download information on Grants.gov, we automatically gather and store certain technical information about your visit.
 This information never identifies who you are.
 The information we collect and store about your visit is listed below:

 - The Internet domain (e.g., "xcompany.com" if you use a private Internet access account, or "yourschool.edu" if you connect from a university's domain) and IP address (an IP address is a number that is automatically assigned to your computer whenever you are surfing the Web) from which you access our website;

-- The type of browser (e.g., Netscape, Internet Explorer) and operating system (e.g., Windows, Unix) used to access our website;
+- The type of browser (e.g., Firefox, Internet Explorer) and operating system (e.g., Windows, OS X) used to access our website;

 - The date and time you access our website;

-- If you linked to the Grants.gov website from another website, the address of the website.
+- If you clicked on a link to the Grants.gov website from another website, the address of the website.